jan-matthis/sphinx_rtd_theme/docs/index.rst

 .. toctree::
     :maxdepth: 3
     :numbered:
-    :caption: This is an incredibly long caption for a long menu
+    :caption: This was a long caption

     demo/long